 Our corporate headquarters are located Copenhagen, Denmark, where we currently lease 309 square meters of office space and have access to additional meeting facilities pursuant to a lease agreement dated as of September 12, 2017.
 The lease was terminated on September 30, 2020.
-Our laboratory facilities are currently located in Copenhagen, Denmark, where we currently lease 90 square meters of laboratory space pursuant to the agreement dated August 21, 2020, which we may terminate at our election upon three months' notice.
+Our laboratory facilities are currently located in Copenhagen, Denmark, where we currently lease 213 square meters of office and laboratory space pursuant to the agreement dated October 23, 2020, which we may terminate at our election upon three months' notice.